 In this visualization, we’re looking at every single customer in our data set.
 There’s lots of customers and we’re analysing the customers based on their profit margins in their total sales.
-On the right-hand side, we have a cluster of high-performing customers or or higher margin clients.
+On the right-hand side, we have a cluster of high-performing customers or higher-margin clients.

-To achieve this, we need create a logic that enables us to visualize these clusters of information, and build that logic based on which profit group these customers sit in.
+To achieve this, we need to create a logic that enables us to visualize these clusters of information and build that logic based on which profit group these customers sit in.

 The key thing here is that these profit groups does not actually exist in the data model, so we need to build this logic, and then overlay it.

 This example is just one of the many ways that we could do this.
 We could look at profit growth, margin growth, and a variety of things where we need any type of logic and bring it in here.
 We can then identify any pattern or cluster of information that can really extract some insight for us.